LucaRainone/RainCalendar/README.md

 ### Named AMD

- loading `RainCalendar.AMD-named.min.js`you have available the object as AMD module with name "RainCalendar"
+ Loading `RainCalendar.AMD-named.min.js` you have available the object as AMD module with name "RainCalendar"

   ```javascript
   // example